Are your book sales limping along? Are they on the light side? Would you like to increase them?

 And that includes books.
 Books are a product that need to be positioned and presented.

 That’s the challenge.
-The general public often thinks of a salesperson as a liar, manipulator, or fast-talker.
+The general public is often leery of a salesperson.
+Is the person a liar, manipulator, or fast-talker?
 If your mannerisms/styles are those of the ”perceived” salesperson, trust and credibility take a hit.
 I mean, no authors want others to think that they are liars and overall bad people.
-Long term relationships may never materialize if that happened.
+Long-term relationships may never materialize if that happened.
 Rejection is in play.

 Rejections Happen … all the time!

 Oooh … the rejections word–no one likes them.
 No one wakes up and says, “Hooray … I can hardly wait for the next rejection.”
 But here’s what’s happening: when you can’t handle rejection, you don’t want to pick up what you perceive to be a 250-pound phone or meet new people because you just know that the rejection experience will happen.
 It feels awful.

 With all the electronic gizmos we have today for communicating, is old-fashioned phone contact necessary—be it good news or bad news?
 You bet.
 Outside of actual one-on-one contact or live video, phone interfacing is crucial.
 Hearing voice tones adds a significant dimension to any words that flow.

 Sounds good—what does it mean?
 That means being clear on the specific goals you want to achieve and then determine the specific activities necessary to attain those goals.
 If it’s selling more books–yes!–then start there.

 Of course, it will.
 To overcome the pit in your belly when it smacks you in the face, start with:

 - Separate what you “do” in your role –author– from who you “are” as a human being—i.e., your self-worth and self-esteem.
 Regardless of whether or not someone chooses your solution—you are still the same human being…..creative, dependable, funny, generous, etc.